0

 Another Increased in Petrol Price in Pakistan:

-When the government announced a significant increase in the petrol price in Pakistan for gasoline and diesel, Pakistanis once again woke up to higher fuel prices.
-Beginning on June 16, the price of gasoline increased by Rs4.80 per litre in Pakistan, while the price of diesel increased by Rs7.95 per litre.
+Pakistanis once again woke up to high fuel prices especially for gasoline and diesel.
+When the government announced a significant increase in the petrol price in Pakistan.
+Beginning on July 01, the gasoline price increased to Rs8.36 per litre in Pakistan.
+Meanwhile the price of diesel has increased to Rs10.39 per litre.

-Late on Sunday evening, the Finance Division formally announced the new tariffs, claiming that they are based on suggestions from the Oil and Gas Regulatory Authority (OGRA) and other relevant ministries.
+The Finance Division formally announced the new tariffs late on Sunday evening.
+The Finance Division also claimed that they are based on suggestions from the Oil and Gas Regulatory Authority (OGRA) and other relevant ministries.

 What Are the New Prices?